PritamChaudhari23/Software-Notes/1. FRONTEND/React/React Concepts.md

 - Class components use a constructor and this keyword and access props using this.props.
 - Also class components are outdated now.
 The new react documentation does not mention them.
 They are only used in legacy codebases now.

+**HOC:**

+- It is a way to enhance a component.
+- So its a function which takes a component as an input and gives enhanced component as its output, without modifying or changing the original component.
+- It does not modify the original component.HOC is a pure function.
+- The argument is typically called WrappedComponent because it refers to the component that is being "wrapped" by the Higher-Order Component (HOC).

 ---

 REACT 19: